vickyymosafan/satu-atap/README.md

-# Satu Atap - Kost Management Platform
+# Satu Atap - Header Only Version

-A modern web application for managing and finding kost (boarding house) properties in Indonesia.
+A simplified version of the Satu Atap platform with only the header component remaining.
 Built with Laravel 12, React, TypeScript, and Inertia.js.

 ## Features

-- 🏠 Property listing and management
-- 🖼️ Image gallery with local storage
-- 🔍 Advanced search and filtering
-- ⭐ Property ratings and reviews
-- 📱 Responsive design
+- 🎨 Responsive header with navigation
 - 🌙 Dark/Light theme support
 - 🔐 User authentication
-- 📊 Database-driven content management
+- 📱 Mobile-friendly design

 ## Tech Stack